hmrc/crypto/README.md

 ### Version 7.0.0

 - The `secure` library has been rolled into `crypto`.
 The package has changed from `hmrc.gov.uk.secure` to `hmrc.gov.uk.crypto.secure`.
-- The `json-encryption` library has been rolled in as a multi-module build.
+- The artefact `crypto-json-play-xx` has been added to replace the `json-encryption` library.
 - Default `toString` of `Protected` is suppressed.
 - `AesGcmAdCrypto` has been added.
 It is different from `AesGCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.
 - `SymmetricCryptoFactory` has been added to make finding/using symetric cryptos easier.